ozand/Snippets/vc code/commands.md

 use mcp Sequential Thinking for "Try breaking down the task into smaller steps"

-orchestrate subtasks in the appropriate modes sequentially.
+orchestrate subtasks in the appropriate modes sequentially